-Wash, dry and chop the carrots, parsnips, celery and onions.
-Keep root vegetables and onion separate.
+Wash, dry, and chop the carrots, parsnips, celery, and onions.
+Keep root vegetables and onions separate.

 Salt and pepper the meat on all sides.
-On the stove top, melt the lard on medium high heat and fry the meat on it briskly until lightly browned on all sides.
+On the stovetop, melt the lard on medium-high heat and fry the meat briskly until lightly browned on all sides.

 Side note: If you do not have lard, you can do the following.
 Scroll to the dumpling recipe.
 You will need to fry some bacon for that.
 Go ahead and prepare the bacon first and then reserve the bacon fat for your lard substitute.
 The bacon needs to be cooled before you make the dumplings anyway.
 This will add yummy flavor.
 I make my own lard by the jarfuls, as I grew up on it and nothing has that same taste.
 Remember eating delicious rye bread spread with lard?
 Sprinkled with salt and topped with some chopped onion?
 Delicious!
 Many European markets now carry lard.
 A decent substitute is the lard sold in the Latin section of your grocery store.
 Each time you make bacon, reserve the fat in a jar in your refrigerator, it will come in handy for recipes such as this.

-Remove meat from pan and set it aside.
-Lower the heat to medium and add butter to the pan and fry the vegetables until golden brown.
+Remove meat from the pan and set it aside.
+Lower the heat to medium, add butter to the pan, and fry the vegetables until golden brown.
 This takes 12-15 minutes.
 Add the onion and chopped bacon and continue to fry and stir until caramelized (another 12-15 minutes).
 You do not want to burn this as it will ruin the taste.
 Add a little water or more butter if it begins to stick to the bottom of the pan.
 The secret is to get a nice caramelization on this mixture.